-The Fujifilm X-T20 and the Fujifilm X30 are two digital cameras that were revealed to the public, respectively, in January 2017 and August 2014.
+The Fujifilm X-T20 and the Fujifilm X30 are two digital cameras that were announced, respectively, in January 2017 and August 2014.
 The X-T20 is a mirrorless interchangeable lens camera, while the X30 is a fixed lens compact.
 The cameras are based on an APS-C (X-T20) and a 2/3 (X30) sensor.
-The X-T20 has a resolution of 24 megapixel, whereas the X30 provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The X-T20 has a resolution of 24 megapixels, whereas the X30 provides 12 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Fujifilm X-T20 and the Fujifilm X30.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T20 – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Fujifilm X-T20 and the Fujifilm X30 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T20 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X30 is notably smaller (13 percent) than the Fujifilm X-T20.
 In this context, it is worth noting that neither the X-T20 nor the X30 are weather-sealed.